aarnphm/morph/python/asteraceae/README.md

 > ```

 For the LLM engine, if you don't have a large GPUs then you should set `LLM=r1-qwen-tiny` to use smaller models.

+You will also need to install `hnswlib` accordingly.
+This will be setup accordingly for online inference.